conan-io/docs/reference/tools/cmake/cmaketoolchain.rst

         - The `CMAKE_BUILD_TYPE` variable for single-configuration generators.
         - The `BUILD_TESTING` variable set to `OFF` when the configuration `tools.build:skip_test` is true.
-        - An environment section setting all the environment information related to the :ref:`VirtualBuildEnv<conan_tools_env_virtualbuildenv>` (if any).
-You can skip the generation of this section by using the ``tools.cmake.cmaketoolchain:presets_environment`` configuration.
+        - An "Environment" section, setting all the environment information related to the :ref:`VirtualBuildEnv<conan_tools_env_virtualbuildenv>`, if applicable.
+This environment can be modified in the `generate()` method of the recipe by passing an environment through the `CMakeToolchain.presets_build_environment` attribute.
+          Generation of this section can be skipped by using the `tools.cmake.cmaketoolchain:presets_environment` configuration.
         - By default, preset names will be `conan-xxxx`, but the "conan-" prefix can be customized with the `CMakeToolchain.presets_prefix = "conan"` attribute.
         - Preset names are controlled by the `layout()` `self.folders.build_folder_vars`